Synthetify/synthetify-landing/src/blogPosts/borrowing.md

 - mSOL - xUSD
 - xSOL - xUSD

 We will add new ones on a regular basis.
 You will decide which one will be next.
-Stay tuned and check out our [Twitter](https://twitter.com/synthetify), we will ask you about what you prefer as a next vault. for your feedback.
+Stay tuned and check out our [Twitter](https://twitter.com/synthetify)
-We'll be asking for your feedback on [Twitter](https://twitter.com/synthetify)